Find Affordable College Courses

 Of the 12 students majoring in film at Greenfield Community College, 25% are male and 75% are female.

-A rank of #3 on this year’s list means Community College of Rhode Island is a great place for film, video and photographic arts students working on their associate degree.
-Located in the city of Warwick, CCRI is a public college with a large student population.
+Out of the 6 schools in the New England Region that were part of this year’s ranking, Community College of Rhode Island landed the # 3 spot on the list.
+Located in the city of Warwick, CCRI is a public college with a fairly large student population.

-Full Film, Video & Photographic Arts at Community College of Rhode Island Report
+Read full report on Film, Video & Photographic Arts at Community College of Rhode Island

 The in-demand associate degree programs at Northern Vermont University helped the school earn the #4 place on this year’s ranking of the most popular film, video and photographic arts schools in the New England Region .
 Northern Vermont University is a small public school located in the rural area of Johnson.